magnetsystems/r2m-plugin-android/README.md

       mode,
       language,
       units, null);
-    GoogleDistanceResult result = callObject.get(); // Or use a non-null 'StateChangedListener' in 'googleDistance' to be asynchronously called back, once result it readr assertEquals("33.9 mi", result.getRows().get(0).getElements().get(0).getDistance().getText());// actual distance may vary }
+    GoogleDistanceResult result = callObject.get(); // Or use a non-null 'StateChangedListener' in 'googleDistance' to be asynchronously called back, once result is avail. assertEquals("33.9 mi", result.getRows().get(0).getElements().get(0).getDistance().getText());// actual distance may vary }
 ```